Get out of chronic wrist pain and get back to your life

 The torn rope has two pieces of duct tape around two of the rips

-Now you're typing with duct tape tendons that are much more fragile and prone to tearing.
+Now you're working with duct tape tendons that are much more fragile and easy to tear.

 The torn rope with duct tape is even more torn than before